alenic/alenic/README.md

  ##  # #  # #  # ## ##     # #  ## ## #   # ## #
  ## ### ######### ###      # #   ### ### ### ####     #
 ```
+Hi 👋 I am Alessandro!
+Aritifcial Intelligence is my passion, life and job.

+I appreciate feedback and contributions!

+If you want to contact me: [Linkedin Profile](https://linkedin.com/in/alessandro-nicolosi/)